ie22asmurf/Year_2/English/AllTheWork.md

 | IT | maintains | the computer network |
 | Quality Control | checks | the products are not damaged |

+## 2023_09_06
+### Listening
+Notes:
+* 15 secs: Sandwich, Espresso, Send a text, Charge a Bus
+* 600 Kw in 15s
+* No space wasted for passengers cuz large batteries
+* Saves up to thousand tons CO2 every year

+1. Diesel
+2. Geneva in Switzerland
+3. The company which developed those busses is called "ABB"
+4. On top of the bus: Doesn't use space which can be used for passengers.
+5. 600 kilowatts are charged in 15 seconds
+6. It is talked about a charge at bus stops, so probably the range isn't that big with one charge.
+But multiple charges will care for that.
+7. No overhead lines on the roots are required, which could be difficult to apply in the complex infrastructure of a city.
+8. It could be spreaded worldwide
+9. Up to thousand tons of CO2 could be saved every year with this technology.

+### Classwork (9-10)

+Subject: Purchasing New Hardware

+Dear Sir or Madam,

+my small office is still using pretty old hardware
+(5 Computers, running on WindowsXP), and we would like to invest in an upgrade.
+We require new ones with a modern OS which enables us to link them, so every employee is able to work at any Computer.
+Furthermore, we would need a delivery and installation from you at least in the next 5 to 6 weeks.

+If you are able to meet our requirements, I would be very happy to hear about your terms of payment to fulfill this offer.

+Kind regards

+Tom Dameris